signalogic/SigDL/README.md

 Notes about the above flow diagram:

 1) Training blocks are accelerated by parallelizing either (i) the training data set or (ii) the deep learning model.
 Data set parallelization is used more often.
-[This page](http://timdettmers.com/2014/10/09/deep-learning-data-parallelism) has a good explanation of the tradeoffs in these two approaches.
+Tim Dettmer's [Parallelize Deep Learning on GPUs page](http://timdettmers.com/2014/10/09/deep-learning-data-parallelism) has a good explanation of the tradeoffs in these two approaches.

 2) The initial Training block assumes use of GPU boards of some type.